Mexico City – Day 6: Teotihuacán Awakenings

 MEXICO CITY

-As I already said, there is much to say about Mexico City.
-But if I were to choose one thing that stands out on top of every other thing, it’s the pyramids of Teotihuacan.
+As I’ve already said, there’s much to say about Mexico City.
+But if I had to choose one thing that stands out above everything else, it would be the pyramids of Teotihuacan.
 It was there that I felt as if I had been spiritually awakened.

 I’m not a religious kinda guy.
 I’m also not what most would call spiritual.
-I don’t believe in the mind or energy or chakra or any metaphysical being or presence.
-I’m not saying they don’t exist; just that I don’t believe in them.
-It’s only the physical for me baby.
-But sometimes, very rarely, I can’t help but feel connected to some places.
-The last time I had felt that was in the Ciudad Perdida in Colombia.
-When I was laying there, in the midst of the ruins surrounded by the mountains on every side, it felt as if I could communicate with the past, as if I were connecting with some sort of energy, some sort of greater power.
-I still remember it quite vividly.
+I don’t believe in the mind, energy, chakras, or any metaphysical beings.
+I’m not saying they don’t exist – just that I don’t believe in them.
+It’s only the physical for me, baby.
+But sometimes (very rarely) I can’t help but feel connected to certain places.
+The last time I felt that was in the Ciudad Perdida in Colombia.
+Lying there, in the midst of the ruins, surrounded by mountains on every side, it felt as if I could communicate with the past – as if I were connecting with some sort of energy, some sort of greater power.
+I still remember it so, so vividly.

 An Ancient City

-Finally I was once again exploring the ruins of yet another great city, I could feel the exact same thing.
-The second the Pyramid of the Moon came into my field of vision, I felt this overwhelming, indescribable rush of emotions.
-I could feel tears rolling down my cheeks.
-Unbearable nostalgia, melancholia, grief, pride, strength, happiness.
-A civilisation that once was but now isn’t – one I can never, ever be a part of, one that somehow, someway, against all odds, managed to break through the boundary of time and had its presence felt in such a distant future.
+Finally, as I explored the ruins of yet another great city, I felt the exact same thing.
+The moment the Pyramid of the Moon came into view, I was overcome with an overwhelming, indescribable rush of emotion.
+I felt tears rolling down my cheeks – unbearable nostalgia, melancholia, grief, pride, strength, happiness.
+A civilisation that once was, but no longer is – one I can never, ever be a part of – somehow, someway, against all odds, managed to break through the boundary of time and make its presence felt in such a distant future.

-In the complex, one can find two large structures; the Pyramid of the Sun; one of the largest pyramid in Mesoamerica, and the Pyramid of the Moon; shaped like the Cerro Gordo Mountain with a large platform at the top used for rituals and sacrifices.
-In addition, there is a citadel right next to a third pyramid; the Pyramid of the Feathered Serpent Quetzalcoatl, and a fourth structure, the Palace of Quetzalpapálot, featuring carvings of the feathered serpent; a symbol of water, power, wisdom and fertility, with Mayan engravings on the surface of the columns.
+In the complex, one can find two major structures: the Pyramid of the Sun – one of the largest pyramids in Mesoamerica – and the Pyramid of the Moon,; shaped like the Cerro Gordo Mountain, with a large platform at the top used for rituals and sacrifices.
+In addition, there is a citadel next to a third pyramid: the Pyramid of the Feathered Serpent, Quetzalcoatl.
+A fourth structure, the Palace of Quetzalpapálotl, features carvings of the feathered serpent – a symbol of water, power, wisdom, and fertility – with Mayan engravings etched into the columns.

-Jairo, our guide, told us that the pyramids were incorrectly named, as none of the evidence shows that they are dedicated to either the sun or moon, albeit they may be used to calculate certain aspects of the solar and lunar calendar respectively.
-In fact, the destruction of the temples that would otherwise sit at the top of both pyramids, has left us bereft of all evidence.
-Another thing we won’t ever get to appreciate is the city as it looked back in its glory day – full of colour and decorations that have faded with time.
+Jairo, my guide for the day, explained that the pyramids were likely misnamed, as there’s no evidence suggesting they were dedicated to either the sun or the moon, albeit they may be used to calculate certain aspects of the solar and lunar calendar respectively.
+In fact, the destruction of the temples that once stood atop the pyramids has left us bereft of any definitive evidence.
+Another thing we’ll never fully appreciate is how the city looked in its glory days – vibrant with colour and decorations that have long since faded.

-Between the Pyramid of the Moon and that of Quetzalcoatl, lies the Avenue of the Dead, with complex residential compounds and the Pyramid of the Sun found along its four-kilometre course.
-Walking through this, I couldn’t help but feel as if I were participating in some sort of procession or feast, especially with all the vendors selling all their toys and souvenirs by the side.
-This, Jairo added, was also erroneously named by the Aztecs as they thought the pyramids flanking its sides were tombs.
+Between the Pyramid of the Moon and that of Quetzalcoatl lies the Avenue of the Dead, flanked by complex residential compounds and the Pyramid of the Sun along its four-kilometre course.
+Walking through it, I couldn’t help but feel as if I were participating in some sort of procession or feast, especially with all the vendors selling their toys and souvenirs by the roadside.
+This, Jairo added, was also erroneously named by the Aztecs, who thought the pyramids lining its sides were tombs.

 Goodbye CDMX

 Just like that, my first week was over.
-In just one week, I had seen so many incredible things and met so many people along the way it kinda felt like I had been there for months.
+In just one week, I had seen so many incredible things and met so many people along the way, it kinda felt like I had been there for months.
 But at the same time, it also felt as if it had flown by.
-For some, eight months on the road might seem like quite a while, but to me, this meant that those eight months too, would fly by.
-It meant that if I’d so much as blink, I might miss something that’s waiting to be discovered.
-And so, I swore to never blink again!
+For some, eight months on the road might seem like quite a while, but to me, it meant that those eight months too would fly by.
+It meant that if I so much as blinked, I might miss something waiting to be discovered.
+And so, I swore to never blink again…

 Stay wild,